ROCm/rocSHMEM/docs/api/coll.rst

 **Description:**
 Perform a broadcast between PEs in the team.
-The caller is blocked until the broadcase completes.
+The caller is blocked until the broadcast completes.

 Valid ``TYPENAME`` and ``TYPE`` values can be seen at :ref:`RMA_TYPES`.